OE-jimvanoosten/mmrotate-OE/GET_STARTED.md

 1. **Entry Point:** `test.py`.

-   - Similar to `train.py`, requires a config file.
+   - Similar to `train.py`, requires a config file, but also a weights file.

 2. **Hook Activation:**